Srdgh/schematique/README.md

 - for edges: `node1 -> node2 {{default}}`
   - becomes: `node1 -> node2 [color = blue, style = solid]`

+These presets can be customised in the `flowchart_keywords_list.rb` file.

 ## Tables in Nodes

 It is hard to have a syntax for tables that is both powerful (allowing for both colspan and rowspan) and markdown-like in its user-friendliness.
 This is an attempt to strike a balance between the two.